By Jo Anderson. Last Updated 22nd June 2023. Welcome to our guide that explains how to claim for an accident at work when not an employee.

-In this guide, we answer the question, ‘Do you have to be an employee to make a workplace injury claim?’
+In this guide, we answer the question, ‘Do you have to be an employee to make a workplace injury claim in UK law?’

 Employees have a right to be safe at work, even when their occupation is one that inherently entails certain hazards.
-An employer has a duty of care that means they have to do everything reasonably at their disposal to make sure that their employees are protected from the danger of suffering injuries in accidents.
+An employer has a duty of care that means they are legally required to do everything reasonably at their disposal to make sure that their employees are protected from the danger of suffering injuries in accidents.

 They also need to ensure that the workplace, in general, is free from environmental hazards.
 If you suffer an injury at work because these conditions were not met, you could be entitled to make a claim for compensation.